bytewax/bytewax/docs/guide/deployment/waxctl-aws.md

 Flags:
-  -P, --associate-public-ip-address     associate a public IP address to the EC2 instance (default true) -m, --detailed-monitoring             specifies whether detailed monitoring is enabled for the EC2 instance -e, --extra-tags strings              extra tags to apply to the EC2 instance.
-The format must be KEY=VALUE -h, --help                            help for deploy -t, --instance-type string            EC2 instance type to be created (default "t2.micro") -k, --key-name string                 name of an existing key pair -n, --name string                     name of the EC2 instance to deploy the dataflow (default "bytewax") -p, --principal-arn string            principal ARN to assign to the EC2 instance
+  -P, --associate-public-ip-address     associate a public IP address to the EC2 instance (default true) -m, --detailed-monitoring             specifies whether detailed monitoring is enabled for the EC2 instance -E, --environment-variables strings   environment variables to set when running the python script.
+The format must be KEY=VALUE
+  -e, --extra-tags strings              extra tags to apply to the EC2 instance.
+The format must be KEY=VALUE -h, --help                            help for deploy -t, --instance-type string            EC2 instance type to be created (default "t2.micro") -k, --key-name string                 name of an existing key pair -n, --name string                     name of the EC2 instance to deploy the dataflow (default "bytewax") -o, --old-entrypoint                  needed if the version of Bytewax is previous than 0.16.0 -p, --principal-arn string            principal ARN to assign to the EC2 instance
       --profile string                  AWS cli configuration profile -f, --python-file-name string         python script file to run.
-Only needed when [PATH] is a tar file --region string                   AWS region
+Only needed when [PATH] is a tar file --python-package                  use this flag if your tarball file is a python package --region string                   AWS region
   -r, --requirements-file-name string   requirements.txt file if needed
-      --save-cloud-config               save cloud-config file to disk for troubleshooting purposes -S, --security-groups-ids strings     security groups Ids to assign to the EC2 instance -s, --subnet-id string                the ID of the subnet to launch the EC2 instance into
+      --save-cloud-config               save cloud-config file to disk for troubleshooting purposes -S, --security-groups-ids strings     security groups Ids to assign to the EC2 instance -s, --subnet-id string                the ID of the subnet to launch the EC2 instance into -c, --system-setup-file-name string   sh script file to be run before the installation of the requirements

 Global Flags:
       --debug   enable verbose output